Helperbird/website/src/features/reader-mode-for-chrome-and-firefox.md

 ---
 layout: templates/features.html
+title:
-title: "Reader mode: Remove clutter & ad free web pages | Helperbird extension for Chrome, Firefox & Edge"
+  'Reader mode: Remove clutter & ad free web pages | Helperbird extension for Chrome, Firefox & Edge'
 description:
   Turns any webpage into easy-to-read text.
 Reader Mode that removes ads and distractions from any webpage with complete customization.
 View for clutter-free web pages.
 Only with Helperbird for Google Chrome, Firefox & Edge extension.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,